Vyral/base-template/_posts/2019-08-08-a-gorgeous-new-property-for-sale.md

 {% include youtube.html %}

-I’m here today at my newest listing in the beautiful Tellis community at the Ascend townhome-style condominiums.
+I’m here today at my newest listing in the beautiful Tallus community at the Ascend townhome-style condominiums.
 Situated at the end of a private, dead-end street, this desirable home features a premium corner unit with 1,597 square feet of living space.
 It also features three spacious bedrooms, two full bathrooms, a half bath, and a rare two-car garage.
 With open ceilings and bamboo floors, this home offers both functionality and a peaceful ambiance.
 To get a better look at this gorgeous property for yourself, watch this short video.